apostrophecms/stagecoach/README.md

 # stagecoach: host multiple Node apps on your Linux servers

 Stagecoach is a simple framework for deploying node.js web applications to your own servers.
 It is useful for both staging and production environments.
-It can run multiple apps on the same server, keep them running with `forever`, and restart them gracefully at reboot time.
+It can run multiple apps on the same server, keep them running with `forever`, redeploy with a minimum of downtime, and restart them gracefully at reboot time.

 ## Requirements